Markes UNITY-xr Thermal Desorber

 The EPA’s PAMS program (Photochemical Assessment Monitoring Stations network) has been enforced since 1993.
 In the program, US states and local environmental agencies are required to measure volatile hydrocarbons in urban areas affected by significant ground-level ozone pollution.

-This webinar will discuss the introduction of regulations limiting the quantities of VOCs and SVOCs allowed in vehicle cabin air.
+Get an introduction to the regulations limiting the quantities of VOCs and SVOCs allowed in vehicle cabin air.
 We’ll describe the evolution of harmonized, globally-applicable standard methods for sampling and measuring them.

 This application note describes validation of a thermal desorption system for on-line monitoring of a complex mix of VOC hydrocarbons.
 This includes volatile and very volatile compounds (‘ozone precursors’) in ambient air.